dexongale/Hack-API/README.md

 ### Technologies used
 Microservice architecture: (nlp flask framework, editing node framework, image management on cloudinary)
 NLP: built from python, numpy and sklearn using cosine similarity with a database
 Cloudinary: extensive use.
 More than just image management, extensive use of the transformations
-APIs: used 4 cloudinary and built 2 APIs
+APIs: used 4 cloudinary features and built 2 APIs

 ### Limitations
-Difficulty with the cloud JS library, had to go for NodeJS NLP platforms are hard to customize and sometimes Integration of the multiple platforms and APIs together can be complex
+Difficulty with the cloud JS library, had to go for NodeJS NLP platforms are hard to customize and sometimes not reliable Integration of the multiple platforms and APIs together can be complex

 ### Way forward